 This image features Halfmoon's Cylindrical Bolster.

 Here are my yoga tips for managing Seasonal Affective Disorder:

 1) Start the day with yoga.
 When I wake up confused because it's still dark outside, I find it helpful to get the blood flowing to ease into the day.
 Even doing a single sun salutation offers an extra boost in the morning that goes really well with my coffee.

 2) Move in lit spaces.
 If there is a room in the house that gets a bit of light during the day, try to do your practice in that room during that time.
 Or practice near a sun lamp if you have one.

-3) Remember, getting on your mat is half the work.
+3) Make yoga a routine.
+Remember, getting on your mat is half the work.
 Come up with ways to motivate yourself to commit to your practice - especially when those darker days settle in.
 Sign up for a yoga membership or have a yoga buddy to do online classes with.

-5) With depression, it may sometimes feel like there is a physical weight onyour heart space.
+5) Care for your physical heart space.
+With depression, it may sometimes feel like there is a physical weight onyour heart space.
 Find relief by incorporating backbends and other heart opening postures.

 6) A little goes a long way.
 There may be days that you don’t feel like moving at all.
 Honor your body on those days.
 Choose gentle restorative poses for a tender cozy practice that meets you where you are at.
 Here is a sample sequence for those slower days:

 Legs up the wall or supported Savasana